cse-sim/cse/doc/src/records/rsys.md

 **rsAFUEAuxH=*float***

-For rsType=ASHP, auxiliary electric (“strip”) heating coefficient of performance.
+For rsType=ASHP, auxiliary electric (“strip”) annualized fuel utilization efficiency.
 Energy use for auxiliary heat is accumulated to end use HPBU of meter rsElecMtr (that is, auxiliary heat is assumed to be electric).

 <%= member_table(
   units: "",